• Pray for the financial meltdown to drive people to Jesus for lasting peace and security.

 • Pray for a clear presentation of the Gospel to reach a nation where very few have heard the Truth.

 In Acts 16:9, Luke writes, "During the night Paul had a vision of a man of Macedonia standing and begging him, 'Come over to Macedonia and help us.'"
-Paul responded and the subsequent evangelization of Greece brought the Gospel into Europe.
-Greece, in southeast Europe, was the seat of one of the great ancient civilizations, thriving from the 5th to 2nd centuries B.C.
-Sophisticated science, medicine, philosophy, drama and the arts flourished, particularly in Athens.
-Ruins like the Parthenon in Athens are reminiscent of the achievements of that golden age.
+Paul responded, and the subsequent evangelization of Greece brought the Gospel into Europe.
+Greece was the seat of one of the greatest ancient civilizations.
+Sophisticated science, medicine, philosophy, drama, and the arts flourished, particularly in Athens.
+Ruins like the Parthenon are reminiscent of the achievements of that golden age.
 Strategically located near Asia and surrounded by the Aegean, Ionian, and Mediterranean Seas, Greece has had a significant sea trade history.
-Today, Greece has the world's largest merchant fleet in the world.
+Today, Greece has the world's largest merchant fleet.

-The Greek Orthodox Church is the official church of Greece.
-The Orthodox Church was the strong force that perpetuated the Greek culture and language during the long Ottoman rule.
+The Greek Orthodox Church is the official church of Greece, and the strong force that perpetuated the Greek culture and language during the long Ottoman rule.
 It continues to be a significant part of the cultural identity of the nation and receives state funding.
-Most of the population (98%) considers themselves to be Orthodox, but less than three percent of the eleven million Greeks attend any church regularly.
+Most of the population (98%) considers themselves to be Orthodox, but less than three percent attend any church regularly.
 Although laws have changed lessening discrimination for non-Orthodox believers, Protestants and Catholics often face problems if it is perceived they are drawing Greeks away from the Orthodox Church.
-Evangelicals, both within and outside the Orthodox Church, are finding ways to evangelize the many who do not know the Gospel through service and other activities.
+But Evangelicals, both within and outside the Orthodox Church, are finding ways to reach the many who do not know the Gospel through service and other activities.

 Source: Φώς της Αυγής (fos tis avgis) - Here I am to worship; Ioannis Sarlis